 - Innovation and applied research hubs at four TVET institutions established and training provided.

-- Four gender-focused activities, projects or research conducted by TVET institutions, policymakers, or NGOs/civil society organisations working in the gender and TVET space.
+- Three gender-focused activities, projects or research conducted by TVET institutions, policymakers, or NGOs/civil society organisations working in the gender and TVET space.

-- Four action research projects conducted by TVET institutions’ researchers.
+- Three action research projects conducted by TVET institutions’ researchers.

 - Through an improved TVET ecosystem, SITVES supports the Government of Kenya’s goal of positioning TVET to contribute equitably to the socio-economic transformation of counties and Kenya’s development agenda through innovation, research with a focus on women and girls.